Dietary guidelines and the National Quality Framework

 Due to allergies, food intolerances, cultural background or family lifestyle preferences, some children may have very specific food requirements.
 In supporting the principles of inclusion, services should work with families to make sure that individual children's needs are met.
 In some instances services may need to develop additional policies to ensure the safety and wellbeing of all children.
 For example, where a child has an anaphylactic allergic reaction to certain foods, the service will need to develop policies and procedures to protect the child.
 If applicable, a notice stating that an enrolled child has been diagnosed as at risk of anaphylaxis is required, however the notice should not identify the child.
 Parents and carers should check with their service for specific policies on food.

-Learn more about: the display of information.
+Learn more about: the

 Food safety

-Some early childhood education and care services will require a food licence under the Food Act 2006 and there are specific food safety requirements associated with this licence.
+Food Act 2006 and there are specific food safety requirements associated with this licence.
 Non-licensable services are also required to comply with the Act and food safety standards.